a-gubskiy/X.Extensions.Text/src/X.Text/README.md

 ```

 ## Contributing
-Contributions to the `X.Extensions.Text` library are welcome.
+Contributions to the `X.Text` library are welcome.
 Please ensure to follow the contributing guidelines specified in the repository for submitting issues, feature requests, or pull requests.

 ## License
-The `X.Extensions.Text` library is released under [MIT license](https://raw.githubusercontent.com/ernado-x/X.Text/master/LICENSE).
+The `X.Text` library is released under [MIT license](https://raw.githubusercontent.com/ernado-x/X.Text/master/LICENSE).